rbiddulph/pixel-assignment/README.md

 Separate UserRemote vs UserLocal - distinction between data from API and from local storage.
 Merged into User obj for view model.
+Later on it has become more apparent that UserLocal is only being used by the tests, but it provides some separation of concerns, so will keep as-is.

 **UserService**